-For uncleared SNL Members of the Workforce and all visitors (cleared and uncleared)—It is the responsibility of the indivdiual's SNL sponsor, host, or manager/designee to perform this sponsorship role.
+For all cleared and uncleared SNL Members of the Workforce and visitors—It is the responsibility of the individual's SNL sponsor, host, or manager/designee to perform this sponsorship role.
 Concurrent with escort authority noted above, cleared SNL Members of the Workforce may act as DBIDS sponsors provided they are in possession of a DOE PIV/HSPD-12 credential registered in DBIDS or a separate DBIDS pass reflecting escort authority.

-Short-term request — For access of 30 days or less.
-A sponsor must appear in person at a DBIDS location to submit a KAFB Short Term Visitor Pass Pre-Notification Form.
-A short-term pass will be processed upon request but no more than 72 hours in advance of the visitor’s arrival.
+Short-term request (e.g., brief visits, job interviews, drug testing)—For access of 30 days or less.
+A sponsor must appear in person at any DBIDS office to submit a KAFB Short Term Visitor Pass Pre-Notification Form.
+A short-term pass will be accepted/processed upon request but no later than three business days prior to the visitor’s arrival.
 If a visitor has received three or more short-term passes totaling 30 days or more within a 90-day period, a long-term pass will be required.

-Note: Upon approval, the pass may be issued at the time of application.
+- Upon approval, a short-term pass may be issued at the time of application.
 Otherwise, the sponsor will be notified and it is his or her responsibility to inform the applicant it is available for pick-up.